AdobeDocs/commerce-extensibility/src/pages/starter-kit/structure.md

 ---
-title: Starter Kit structure
+title: Starter kit structure
-description: Something
+description: Learn about the layout and content of the Adobe Commerce integration starter kit.
 keywords:
  - Extensibility
  - App Builder